v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/office-365-secure-score.md

 But don't just take our word for it.
 Customers who are using Secure Score have seen their score increase five times more than customers who aren't using it.
 (The increase in their score corresponds with the security features being used in their organizations.)

-Check out our [blog post](https://go.microsoft.com/fwlink/?linkid=836898) to learn more.

 > [!NOTE]
 > Secure Score does not express an absolute measure of how likely you are to get breached.
 It expresses the extent to which you have adopted controls which can offset the risk of being breached.
 No service can guarantee that you will not be breached, and Secure Score should not be interpreted as a guarantee in any way.